A week on from flood, 150,000 still stranded in Indian Kashmir

 As the army boat passed, people standing at the water's edge asked for specific drugs like blood pressure or diabetes medication, which the volunteers onboard were not carrying.

-"People can't get their drugs, so their diseases are becoming emergencies," said Zargar.
+"People can't get their drugs, so their diseases are becoming emergencies," said Zardar.

 One 35-year-old man died in the hospital on Sunday after suffering a heart attack while stranded in his home.
 In another case, a man who had a treatable injury from a car crash before the floods could not return to the hospital for care, developed gangrene, and had to have his leg amputated.